jrenaud90/TidalPy/README.md

 learn about TidalPy's features.
 The `Demos` directory is another good resource to learn by looking at [Jupyter notebooks](https://jupyter.org/) that can teach you how to use TidalPy's features.

+### Contribute to TidalPy

+TidalPy is in early alpha and there are lots of areas where it can improve!
+If you are interested in helping out, please check out the information in `Documentation\Contribute.md`.

+**Found a bug or have an idea for a new feature?**

+* Go to TidalPy's [Github page](https://github.com/jrenaud90/TidalPy) and click the "Issues" tab then make a new report.
+  * If you ran into a bug please include a code snippet (in markdown: code is designated by Grave accents surrounding the text) that reproduces the error (please keep this snippet as concise as possible).
+  * It is helpful to triage issues when they are made.
+If you think you know the severity of a bug or can provide any other *at-a-glance* context, consider adding a "label" (right-hand side of the github issue form) to the issue.

 ## Citing TidalPy

 TidalPy has been used in several studies already, and we encourage you to use it in yours.
 If you do, please cite the